CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Migrate MongoDB to Cosmos DB using Azure Database Migration.md

    ![](media/cn11.png)

-   >**Note**: If you face an issue while connecting to the source DB with an error connection is refused.
-Run the **<inject key="Command to Connect to Build Agent VM" enableCopy="true" />** command and enter the VM password **<inject key="Build Agent VM Password" enableCopy="true" />** to connect to the Linux VM using ssh.
-Please run the following commands and reperform step - 1 of the task.
+   >**Note:** If you face an issue while connecting to the source DB with an error connection is refused.
+Run the **<inject key="Command to Connect to Build Agent VM" enableCopy="true" />** command and enter the VM password **<inject key="Build Agent VM Password" enableCopy="true" />** to connect to the Linux VM using SSH.
+Please run the following commands and reperform step 1 of the task.

    ```
    sudo apt install mongodb-server